AnonDev-org/discord-tickets_transcripts/README.md

 Developed by [AnonDev](https://anon.is-a.dev)

-If you need help you can open new modmail support thread on [Pinglik Support Server](https://go.anondev.ml/pinglik-support) and we will help you 😉
+If you need help you can join [Pinglik Support Server](https://pinglik.eu/support) and ask for help in `#💛｜coding-help-support` channel and we will help you 😉

 If you would like to support me:<br>